How to Floss for Success

-If you have questions about oral hygiene, or if it is time for your routine dental appointment, our dentist, Dr. Dean Wright will be glad to see you.
+If you have questions about oral hygiene, or if it is time for your routine dental appointment, our dentists will be glad to see you.
 If you live in the Wichita, Kansas, area and would like to schedule a visit at Cambridge Family Dentistry, you can reach our office by calling 316-687-2110.

 Disclaimer: The views expressed in all articles published on the Cambridge Family Dentistry website do not necessarily reflect the views of our staff members at Cambridge Family Dentistry.